John Viega: Career

-In 2005, he co-authored the widely used GCM mode of operation for AES, along with David A. McGrew, which was designed to provide both encryption and authentication with one primitive that is both cost-effective in hardware, and unencumbered by parents.
+In 2005, he co-authored the widely used GCM mode of operation for AES, along with David A. McGrew, which was designed to provide both encryption and authentication with one primitive that is both cost-effective in hardware, and unencumbered by patents.

 Viega was also a pioneer in static analysis for security vulnerabilities.
-He was responsible for ITS4, the first static analysis tool for in this class.
+He was responsible for ITS4, the first static analysis tool in this class.
 He co-founded Secure Software, the first commercial vendor for such tools, which also released an open source tool, Rough Auditing Tool for Security (RATS).

 At the end of 2005, Viega left Secure Software and joined McAfee, first as Chief Security Architect, and later as CTO, SaaS.
 Secure Software was bought by Fortify Software just over a year later.

 Post-McAfee, he was an executive at SilverSky, a cloud security provider funded by Goldman Sachs and Bessemer Venture Partners, which was acquired by BAE Systems in 2014, where he was Executive Vice President of Products and Engineering.

 In 2016, he left to co-found Capsule8 with Dino Dai-Zovi and Brandon Edwards, which was acquired by Sophos in July 2021.

 Viega was also the lead author of OWASP's CLASP, a lightweight process for relating software development to security.
 He is also a former editor-in-chief for the IEEE Security & Privacy Magazine.
 He has been an adjunct professor at Virginia Tech, and New York University.

 Viega is currently the lead developer for the open source software provenance and observability tool, Chalk, as well as the co-founder and CEO of Crash Override.